GChristensen/deepfloyd_if_lab/README.md

 >Q: It does not work even after I have restarted the application.
 What should I do next?

-A: Please delete the `home/settings.json` file or, if this does not help, the entire `venv` folder.
+A: Please delete the `home/settings.json` file __*and*__ the entire `venv` folder.

 >Q: I have enough VRAM, but encounter memory errors.
 Do I need a system upgrade?

-A: Probably.
-But it is also worth trying to close all unneeded applications, because there may be just not enough free system RAM.
-DeepFloyd IF pushes your machine to its limits, and you need as much free RAM and VRAM as possible.
+A: If your computer does not meet the recommended requirements, it works near the limits of available resources.
+To run DeepFloyd IF you need as much free VRAM and system RAM as possible.
+Only the recommended requirements allow to achieve more or less seamless experience.

 >Q: Can I run this UI on a 8GB GPU?

-A: Currently it should be only possible to upscale to stage II with IF-I-L + IF-II-M models on a 8GB GPU.

->Q: The generation stucks on the message "Generating T5 embeddings..."
-Is my machine incapable running DeepFloyd IF?

-Your CPU may not be able to process bfloat16 (the default datatype used by T5 encoder) well enough.
-Currently, the only alternative is to add `--t5-dtype float32` command line argument in the `open-notebook` script.
-Its use may require at least 32GB of system RAM.
+A: The UI may run on a 8GB GPUs with 12GB of system RAM and the swap of the same size, but it may require constant restarts due to the insufficient memory.
+DeepFloyd IF is designed for 24GB of VRAM.
+Some UI features, such as style transfer, are implemented only for GPUs with 24GB of video memory.

 >Q: My generations look like halftone prints that were shredded and glued back by the pieces.
 How can I improve them?